 They always sheepishly switch their votes to #2.

 Version #2 is from Anne Wilson Schaef’s amazing book When Society Becomes an Addict.
 It’s a slim volume written in everyday language, and there are loads of stories.
 She talks about Lincoln Logs, beachcombing, and making tacos.
 But don’t be fooled – every time I go back to reread it, I find something new.

 I wrote Version #1 myself.
 (I can be stuffy when I put my mind to it!)

 Now I have another question for you.
 Which is better: to be read and remembered – or to sound like an impersonal writing machine?
 (Hint: Anne Wilson Schaef has sold tons of books.)

 Instant Quiz ANSWER

-What Your English Teacher Didn’t Tell You is available in paperback and Kindle formats from Amazon.com and other online booksellers.
+Jean Reynolds’ book What Your English Teacher Didn’t Tell You can be purchased from Amazon.com and other online booksellers.